alexelbert/fished-it/README.md

 4. Copy the HTTPS link provided
 5. Type "git clone" and paste your link
 6. Press enter and you will now have a local clone of your repository
-7. To view the application locally, fill in the required variables in the `env_sample.py` file and rename it to `env.py` (make sure to never share files with sensitive data, such as this one) <REVIEW>
+7. To view the application locally, fill in the required variables in the `env_sample.py` file and rename it to `env.py` and add it to your gitignore file (make sure to never share files with sensitive data, such as this one)

 ---